-Good kitchen lighting design can make a modest kitchen appear grand whilst making a larger contemporary space simply stunning.
-It can create the impression of space or accentuate spaciousness, your expensive appliances or any feature you wish, drawing the eye to wherever you want.
+Good kitchen lighting can help make a modest kitchen appear grand whilst making a larger contemporary space simply stunning.
+It can create the impression of spaciousness or can accentuate your appliances or any feature you wish, drawing the eye to wherever you want.

 Perfect kitchen lighting can be achieved through the use of a combination of different types.
 These can be neatly divided into four main types, general, task, accent and ambient lighting.
 I shall deal with each aspect of the design and function in turn, with some tips on how to achieve the best results.